songwang41/text_gen/docs/source/glossary.rst

 - CLM: causal language modeling, a pretraining task where the model reads the texts in order and has to predict the next word.
 It's usually done by reading the whole sentence but using a mask inside the model to hide the future tokens at a certain timestep.
+- deep learning: machine learning algorithms which uses neural networks with several layers.
 - MLM: masked language modeling, a pretraining task where the model sees a corrupted version of the texts, usually done by masking some tokens randomly, and has to predict the original text.
 - multimodal: a task that combines texts with another kind of inputs (for instance images).
-- NLG: natural language generation, all tasks related to generating text ( for instance talk with transformers, translation)
+- NLG: natural language generation, all tasks related to generating text (for instance talk with transformers, translation).
 - NLP: natural language processing, a generic way to say "deal with texts".
-- NLU: natural language understanding, all tasks related to understanding what is in a text (for instance classifying the whole text, individual words)
+- NLU: natural language understanding, all tasks related to understanding what is in a text (for instance classifying the whole text, individual words).
 - pretrained model: a model that has been pretrained on some data (for instance all of Wikipedia).
 Pretraining methods involve a self-supervised objective, which can be reading the text and trying to predict the next word (see CLM) or masking some words and trying to predict them (see MLM).
 - RNN: recurrent neural network, a type of model that uses a loop over a layer to process texts.
+- self-attention: each element of the input finds out which other elements of the input they should attend to.
 - seq2seq or sequence-to-sequence: models that generate a new sequence from an input, like translation models, or summarization models (such as :doc:`Bart </model_doc/bart>` or :doc:`T5 </model_doc/t5>`).
 - token: a part of a sentence, usually a word, but can also be a subword (non-common words are often split in subwords) or a punctuation symbol.
+- transformer: self-attention based deep learning model architecture.

 Model inputs
 -----------------------------------------------------------------------------------------------------------------------